Chapter 11 Subgroup-based analysis

 ) and 2.4 subgroups to the NWHI population (6 * 0.4

-).Creates a bootstrap-resampled distribution of encounter rate estimates.
+).Creates a bootstrap-resampled distribution of ESW and encounter rate estimates.
 If any sighting has a prorated population assignment, it will be assigned to only one population for each iteration based on a stochastic routine that compares a randomly drawn value between 0 and 1 to the population assignment probabilities.
 This is explained in further detail in Bradford et al. (2020).

 Calculates an empirical weighted g(0) estimate according to the proportion of effort occurring in each Beaufort sea state, then uses an automated parameter MCMC optimization routine (see details in